 Inside a control cabinet, the practice of connecting the shields of shielded cables at the modules should be continued.
-For an example of a shielded cable entering/leaving the cabinet see Figure 3.
+For an example of a shielded cable entering/leaving the cabinet see Figure 22-3 on page 150.

-Figure 3 Connecting Shielded Cable
+Figure 22-3: Connecting Shielded Cable